 To whom it may concern is a letter or email greeting used when the sender doesn’t know who will be receiving the message.

-But it’s 2019, and it’s pretty easy to figure out who will be reading your email or letter or message.
+But it’s 2020, and it’s pretty easy to figure out who will be reading your email or letter or message, whether it's the hiring manager or a future mentor or a coworker (please, know your coworker's names) .
 And even if you don’t know the name of the person you’re writing to, or if you’re writing to more than one person, there is always—always—a better way to address your letter.